 4) Not Researching Where to Take Photos

 You have to be lying to yourself a little bit if you don’t want a photo with the blue domes.
 These photos flood Instagram and I thought there would be blue dome churches everywhere!
 I didn’t do any planning and figured once I get there, I can easily find them.
 This is very untrue as most of the blue domes are completely unaccessible.
 The ones that are available for public have hoards of tourists as early as 9am.

 The pretty photos done by travel bloggers of the blue domes in Oia are only available to guests of hotels in that area!
 So if you are looking for a specific photo, definitely do your research online to find the best photo spots.
 It’s possible if you go in through smaller alleyways.
-But we didn’t have time (see point #3 above) and just walked along the main path with all the other tourists.

 5) Prioritizing Taste over Views